axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/dropdown/README.md

 The String-valued attribute `defaulttitle` sets the initial title of the closed dropdown (default: first selected item).

-Its intended use is primarily for native-HTML situations where server-generated `items` describe the choices proper, and a separate title like `defaulttitle-"Please select"` prompts the user to make a choice.
+Its intended use is primarily for native-HTML situations where server-generated `items` describe the choices proper, and a separate title like `defaulttitle="Please select"` prompts the user to make a choice.

 See the above React example for an alternative parametrization strategy that relies on using `items` only.